nowSimon/scrapbook/source/content/5 working with me/difficult conversations coaching.md

 what's the right way to approach conflict?
 - don't shy away from conflict, conflict is good-ish
-- not shying away is based on being able to predict conflict
+- being able to not shy away is based on being able to predict how a conflict is going to go
 - let's make "a conflict" a predictable game that you and everyone around you knows how to play
 - now you're much calmer on average and when you or someone else is triggered, you can actually communicate from that place